 What is the rights and obligations assertion?

-ISA 315.A190(b)(ii) defines rights and obligations for account balances: the entity holds or controls the rights to assets, and liabilities are the obligations of the entity.
-The key word is control, not possession.
-An entity can physically hold an asset — inventory in its warehouse, cash in its bank account — without having the right to recognise it on its balance sheet.
+ISA 315 .A190(b)(ii) defines rights and obligations for account balances: the entity holds or controls the rights to assets, and liabilities are the obligations of the entity.
+Control is the operative word, not possession.
+An entity can physically hold an asset (inventory in its warehouse, cash in its bank account) without having the right to recognise it on its balance sheet.

-Evidence for rights and obligations comes from legal and contractual sources: title deeds, lease agreements, share certificates, loan agreements, and legal counsel confirmations.
-ISA 505 external confirmations are particularly relevant when the auditor needs to verify ownership or encumbrance directly with third parties — banks, custodians, legal counterparties, or consignment partners.
+Evidence comes from legal and contractual sources: title deeds, lease agreements, share certificates, and legal counsel confirmations.
+ISA 505 external confirmations matter most when the auditor needs to verify ownership or encumbrance directly with third parties (banks, custodians, consignment partners, or legal counterparties).

-The assertion works in two directions.
+This assertion works in two directions.
 For assets, the question is: does the client own or control this item?
-For liabilities, the question is: is the client genuinely the obligor?
-A guarantee obligation recorded as a liability when the entity is not the guarantor fails rights and obligations just as much as inventory held on consignment that the entity does not own.
+For liabilities: is the client genuinely the obligor?
+A guarantee obligation recorded as a liability when the entity is not the guarantor fails rights and obligations just as much as consignment inventory that the entity does not own.

 Key Points